KaitoKid/PortfolioResumeWorkshop/README.md

 ### 1. My sample code looks like plain text without styles. ![No CSS](https://i.imgur.com/quEuYDs.png)
 If it looks like this, you must've not extracted/uploaded the files properly.
 Please check your folder and file structure again.

+### 2. How do I load images from Azure instead of `Imgur`?
+Put the image files into the folder `/images` and use the URL `images/myImageName.jpg`.
+Make sure you have the extension right!